bubus128/SimpleDocumentApi/README.md

 docker-compose up
 ```

-4. Once the application is up and running, you can access it in your web browser at http://localhost:8000.
+4. Once the application is up and running, you can access it at http://localhost:8000/api/test.